uuice/uuice-cli/plan.md

 ## Generate data.json

 - Calculate the md5 file.
-If it already exists, the cache is read directly
+If it already exists, the cache is read directly `(completed)`

 ## Author